consistent-milk12/masstree/README.md

 - Ordered map for byte keys, ordered by lexicographic byte order
 - Concurrent reads with version validation, no read locks
-- Concurrent inserts with fine grained leaf locking
+- Concurrent inserts with fine-grained leaf locking
+- Zero-copy range scans with weakly consistent iteration
-- Variable length keys up to 256 bytes
+- Variable length keys (default limit: 256 bytes, configurable)

 If you only need `u64` keys, an ART like `congee` can be faster.
 If you do not need ordering, a hash map like `dashmap` can be simpler.